AN IN-DEPTH, COMPREHENSIVE REVIEW & ANALYSIS OF THE RAID ON PRONTO PHARMACY, REVIEW OF THE DEA’s SEARCH WARRANT AND RAID, AUGUST 29, 2019

 “Our problem concerning policy on opioid prescribing and imagined harms thereof is not that we lack data.
 It is that so many advocates so deliberately misinterpret and distort the data we already have, through an anti-opioid lens.”
 (10), (11)

-Richard A “Red” Lawhern is the spouse of a chronic facial pain patient.
-He has advocated for pain patients and their family members for twenty years with online research, physician referrals, authoring of websites, and critical commentaries. http://www.face-facts.org/Lawhern
+Richard A. “Red” Lawhern is the spouse of a chronic facial pain patient.
+He has advocated for pain patients and their family members for 20 years through online research, physician referrals, website authoring, and critical commentaries. http://www.face-facts.org/Lawhern

-PRESIDENT JOE BIDEN’S EXECUTIVE ORDER PROMOTES REGULATORY RACISM, SUCH POLICIES IN THE PASS HAVE FAILED
+PRESIDENT JOE BIDEN’S EXECUTIVE ORDER PROMOTES REGULATORY RACISM SUCH POLICIES IN THE PAST HAVE FAILED

-Sadly, through Executive Order, President Joe Biden has permitted DEA to bypass the patient’s medical record program thus every pharmacy in America is now attached to law enforcement.
-(8) This Executive Order further gives DEA and DOJ the authority to strongarm the medical profession, Drug Manufactures, Pharmacy Drug Chains, and the Independently own Family Pharmacies.
+Sadly, through Executive Order, President Joe Biden has permitted the DEA to bypass the patient’s medical record program, thus every pharmacy in America is now attached to law enforcement.
+(8) This Executive Order further gives DEA and DOJ the authority to strongarm the medical profession, Drug Manufacturers, Pharmacy Drug Chains, and the independently owned Family Pharmacies.

 As reported in February 07, 2021, The Post Millennial Magazine: